NVIDIA-RTX/RTXPT/README.md

 Due to interaction with various included libraries, Vulkan support is not enabled by default and needs a couple of additional tweaks on the user side; please find the recommended steps below:
  * Install Vulkan SDK (we tested with VulkanSDK-1.3.290.0) and clear CMake cache (if applicable) to make sure the correct dxc.exe path from Vulkan SDK is set for SPIRV compilation
  * Set DONUT_WITH_VULKAN and NVRHI_WITH_VULKAN CMake variables to ON.
 DXC_SPIRV_PATH should already have automatically picked up the location of the DXC compiler in the Vulkan SDK during config; if not, please set it manually
- * Disable streamline integration by setting DONUT_WITH_STREAMLINE CMake variable to OFF
  * To run with Vulkan use `--vk` command line parameter

  ## DirectX 12 Agility SDK
  RTX PT optionally integrates [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/directx12agility/).
 If RTXPT_DOWNLOAD_AND_ENABLE_AGILITY_SDK CMake variable is set to TRUE, the version 717-preview will be automatically downloaded via CMake script and required build variables will be set.
 If different version is required, please set correct RTXPT_D3D_AGILITY_SDK_PATH and RTXPT_D3D_AGILITY_SDK_VERSION.

-Version 717-preview enables native DirectX support for [Shader Execution Reordering](https://devblogs.microsoft.com/directx/ser/).
+Version 717-preview enables native DirectX support for [Shader Execution Reordering](https://devblogs.microsoft.com/directx/ser/) and [Opacity Micromaps](https://devblogs.microsoft.com/directx/omm/).
 For testing this on Nvidia hardware, a preview driver is required and can be downloaded from https://developer.nvidia.com/downloads/shadermodel6-9-preview-driver